 - SIG-Sauer P226, which was used by Chief Dave in the film’s climax

-- Heckler & Koch MP5A2, which were used by the cartel guards
+- Heckler & Koch MP5A2, which was used by the cartel guards

 - AKM Rifles, which were used by the cartel guards